 by Mac GambillCo-Founder & CEO at Nudge

-It’s REALLY hard to turn your audience into paying customers.
+It’s REALLY hard to find coaching clients, much less turn them into paying customers.

-This is undoubtedly one of the greatest questions plaguing industry professionals so when we learned one of our partners had discovered an effective model for doing so we knew we had to get to the bottom of it.
+This is undoubtedly one of the greatest questions plaguing health coaches and nutritionists so when we learned one of our partners had discovered an effective model for launching and scaling their online coaching offering we knew we had to get to share their findings with everyone.